WaqarMalik1/PHP-Online-Sports-Quiz-Application/README.md

-PHP Sports Quiz Online Game.
+PHP Online Sports Multiple Choice Quiz game, coded in open source environment including PHP, MVC, MySQL & Codeigniter.
 To run the PHP application - you will need to save the files on servers such as i.e. XAMPP for windows OR MAMP for MAC OS X.